dotnet/docs/docs/framework/wcf/feature-details/using-the-nethttpbinding.md

 manager: "erikre"
 ---
 # Using the NetHttpBinding
 <xref:System.ServiceModel.NetHttpBinding> is a binding designed for consuming HTTP or WebSocket services and uses binary encoding by default. <xref:System.ServiceModel.NetHttpBinding> will detect whether it is used with a request-reply contract or duplex contract and change its behavior to match - it will use HTTP for request-reply contracts and WebSockets for duplex contracts.
-This behavior can be overridden using the <xref:System.ServiceModel.NetHttpBinding.WebSocketTransportUsage%2A> setting:
+This behavior can be overridden using the <!--zz <xref:System.ServiceModel.NetHttpBinding.WebSocketTransportUsage%2A> --> `WebSocketTransportUsage` setting:

 1. Always - This forces WebSockets to be used even for request-reply contracts.